nerdslab/celldetect/README.md

 This repository contains methods for _detecting cells in 3D image volumes and 2D images_.
 You can find further details about how we apply the methods in this repo to analyze mm-scale brain volumes in the following paper:

-__Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography", eNeuro 25 September 2017, 4 (5) ENEURO.0195-17.2017 [Link to Paper](DOI: https://doi.org/10.1523/ENEURO.0195-17.2017).__
+__Dyer, Eva L., et al. "Quantifying mesoscale neuroanatomy using X-ray microtomography", eNeuro 25 September 2017, 4 (5) ENEURO.0195-17.2017 [[Link to Paper]](https://doi.org/10.1523/ENEURO.0195-17.2017).__

 If you use any of the code or datasets in this repo, please cite this paper.
 Please direct any questions to Eva Dyer at evadyer{at}gatech{dot}edu.
 ***

-### Cell Detection using Sparse Approximation ###
+## Cell Detection using Sparse Approximation ##
 This repository provides Matlab code to infer the position of cells in an image or 3D image volume.
 We assume that we already have computed a "probability map" which encodes the probability that each voxel corresponds to a cell body.

-One easy way to do this is to use [Ilastik](ilastik.org) to compute the pixel probabilities.
+One easy way to do this is to use [Ilastik](http://ilastik.org) to compute the pixel probabilities.
 The ilastik team provides great documentation on their website for creating a [Pixel Classifier](http://ilastik.org/documentation/pixelclassification/pixelclassification).
 You can also see an example of a Pixel Classifier in our 2D demo data (see below for a link to download our data and classifiers).

 ### Download Data ###
 If you want to run any of the demos in this repositiory, please download the data from [DropBox](https://www.dropbox.com/s/0tvqulvno0awyzj/celldetect-demo-data.zip?dl=0) first.